The Riverside Vision

 Working closely with Warwickshire Wildlife Trust, a key pillar of the project is to protect, restore and enhance the area's rich biodiversity.
 By connecting the riverside from the north at Fisherman's Car Park to the south at Lucy's Mill, Stratford will have a natural green leisure corridor that will help improve the health and quality of life today and for future

 generations.
-To read a statement from Warwickshire Wildlife Trust and Middlemarch Environmental click on the button below.
+You can read a statement from Warwickshire Wildlife Trust and Middlemarch Environmental click on the button below.

 The initial concept designs were made available for public consultation between 23 November 2020 and 31 March 2021.
 We received 515 responses directly from the public.
 Key stakeholders, local groups, organisations and businesses were invited to feedback separately.
 A robust methodology applied to ensure that all responses were fairly considered.
 The analysis was undertaken by the Performance, Consultation and Insight Unit from Stratford-on-Avon District Council.
 Full details of how this was carried out along with the responses are included in the consultation analysis report.